yihanseattle/Camera2Module/README.md

 ## How to use Rokid Camera

-### Use builder to create an instance of RokidCamera
+### Use builder to create an instance of RokidCamera (recommend to create inside of onCreate() method)

 		lang=java
         mRokidCamera = new RokidCameraBuilder(this, mTextureView)
                 .setPreviewEnabled(true)
                 .setImageFormat(ImageFormat.JPEG)

+                // rename the method

                 .setMaximumImages(5)
                 .setRokidCameraRecordingListener(this)
                 .setRokidCameraStateListener(this)